-- Note that most commercial DBMSs effectively force BCNF with respect to FDs, because they only allow key constraints. - Thus, in situations in which no dependencypreserving BCNF decomposition is possible, there will be constraints which are not represented in the schema. - They also allow foreign keys. - Using the join tree which represents the decomposition, it is easy to see which foreign-key dependences must be enforced. - The common attributes of the local decomposition must be a key for one of the relations. - In the other relation, those attributes form a foreign key.
+- Note that most commercial DBMS's effectively force BCNF with respect to FD's, because they only allow key constraints. - Thus, in situations in which no dependencypreserving BCNF decomposition is possible, there will be constraints which are not represented in the schema. - They also allow foreign keys, which are recaptured via inclusion dependencies.
+The theory is complex and not very satisfactory, so we shall not pursue it here.